 How we support your choice and control

 Having access to the right information helps when you need to make a decision.
 Possability has an information booklet called Working Together, outlining how we work with you when you join us.
-The booklet outlines client rights, and our policies and procedures to help make sure you have all the information you need at your finger tips.
-It is available in Plain English and Easy English.
+The booklet outlines your rights, and our policies and procedures, to help make sure you have all the information you need at your finger tips.
+The booklet can be found on our Policies and Practices page.

 Read more about our approach to services here.